Intensity

 practice problem 1

-- on the surface of the Earth
+- in the air on the surface of the Earth

 solution